dannsam/xenko-docs/manual/animation/import-animations.md

 ### Clip duration

-By default, clip durating is disabled.
+By default, clip duration is disabled.
 This means your animation starts at frame 0 and runs to the last written keyframe in the file.

 However, single animation tracks sometimes include several animations.
 In this case, you have to split the track.
 To do this, enable **Clip duration** and adjust the **start** and **end** frames to match the duration of each animation.